Nazulka/WD-Buzzwords/README.md

 ### Code
 * The project was inspired by the CI Task Manager walkthrough project.
 * The Home Page design was designed following recommendations by YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
 It was modified and adapted to the site's needs.
 * Tim Nelson from Tutor Support suggested a for-loop for Filter Results buttons.
-* Igor for his help with the Filter Results function
+* Igor for his help with the Filter Results function.

 ## Acknowledgements